macports/macports-legacy-support/README.md

 # MacPorts Support for Legacy OSX Versions

-Installs wrapper headers and a library of functions that add common functions missing in various older OSX releases to bring them approximately up to current expected standards.
+Installs wrapper headers and library functions that add common functions missing in various older OSX releases to bring them approximately up to current expected standards.

+Three different libraries are provided

+ - libMacportsLegacySupport.a      - A static library with the missing functions for the given OS.
+ - libMacportsLegacySupport.dylib  - A dynamic library with the missing functions for the given OS.
+ - libMacportsLegacySystem.B.dylib - Similar to libMacportsLegacySupport.dylib but in addition re-exports the symbols from libSystem.B.dylib.

 To use this library within [MacPorts](https://github.com/macports) add the `legacysupport` PortGroup to the Portfile.
 This will add the